obsidiandynamics/socketx/README.md

 }
 ```

 The `withServlets()` method takes in an a _varargs_ array of `XMappedServlet` objects.
 Each mapping specifies, at minimum, the path specification and the class of the Servlet - in our case a `HealthCheckServlet`.
-It may also optionally specify a Servlet name.
+It may also optionally specify the Servlet's name.
 The life-cycle management of the Servlet is the responsibility of the Servlet container; it will be instantiated and initialised as required.

 Run the example above.
 If running from a desktop environment, it should automatically navigate to `http://localhost:8080/health` with the default browser.
 You have 60 seconds before the application terminates.